Sea shanty: In languages other than English

 There are notable bodies of shanty repertoire in Swedish, Norwegian, Dutch, French, Breton, and Welsh, and shanties have been translated into Polish and German.
 The terms for shanties in these languages do not always precisely correlate with English usage.
 In French, chant de marin or "sailor's song" is a broad category that includes both work and leisure songs.
-Swedish uses sjömansvisa, "sailor song," as a broad category, but tends to use the borrowed "shanty" to denote a work song.
+Swedish uses sjömansvisa, "sailor song", as a broad category, but tends to use the borrowed "shanty" to denote a work song.
 Similarly, Norwegian uses sjømannsvise as the broad category and the borrowed term sjanti (also spelled "shanty") or the native oppsang for work songs.
 The equivalents in German are Seemannslied and, again, shanty.
 Polish uses a word derived from English: szanta.

+The traditional Japanese fisherman's worksong Sōran Bushi, originally from Hokkaido, has been described as a shanty.

 Substantial collections of non-English shanties include the following, which have been instrumental in forming the modern day sailor song repertoires of revival performers in their respective languages: